Te Taiao - The Natural World

 Part of a group show The Soil Addresses Us As One curated by Steven Junil Park, within a wider exhibition Close Knit at Te Ara Atea, Rolleston curated by Erin Lee.
 The Soil Addresses Us As One tells the story of Gina Russell’s vision and mahi as Growing Textiles NZ to grow European linen flax and botanical colourants applying regenerative and organic farming methods.

-The Ways of Water consists of 3 complex supplementary pile weave textiles.
+A comprehensive work arising from the Field Works project, Ways of Water consists of 3 complex supplementary warp pile weaves, woven with organic linen, undyed and with botanical colourants.
 Each represents a manifestation of water in the cycle of growing and preparing linen flax; Rain, Linen - 100 Days, and Dew.
-Linen dyed with indigo grown by Growing Textiles NZ is draped below the works; clean water returning to the aquifer through living soil to restore the health of the whenua.
+Linen dyed with indigo grown by Growing Textiles NZ is draped below the works; water utilised with care throughout fibre growing and processing, returning through healthy soil to restore the whenua.
+Hover on images for more information.

 Wayfarer - Cloth and Coat 2023